hyperreality/hyperreality.github.com/_posts/2013-12-05-exit-index.markdown

 We looked like we were enjoying ourselves, so two more guys wandered over.
 They hung around in the wings for a while before awkwardly introducing themselves.
 I tried my best to find some common topics, but dialogue stuttered and faltered.
 And it was too late.

 The attractive girl suddenly excused herself from the circle, giving her an exit index of 1.
 Wait - what?
-In a blinding flash I visualised a simple equation - the exit index formula:
+In a blinding flash I visualised a simple equation&mdash;the exit index formula:

 ![exit index formula](/assets/exitindex.gif)